bezhermoso/bezhermoso.github.io/_posts/2014-07-21-config-cache-reading-bundle-resources-and-caching-for-performance.markdown

         }

         // Let's replace the placeholder blank array with the actual list.
-        $collector = $container->getDefinition('TheHunt_sitemap.link_collector');
+        $collector = $container->getDefinition('thehunt_sitemap.link_collector');
         $collector->replaceArgument(0, $files);
     }
 }

 {% endhighlight %}

 As far as collecting and generating sitemap links go, we are done.
-Consumers of the `TheHunt_sitemap.link_collector` will simply have to call its `getLinks` method and do with the results however they wish (to generate an XML file, or to use them in a Twig template, etc.)
+Consumers of the `thehunt_sitemap.link_collector` will simply have to call its `getLinks` method and do with the results however they wish (to generate an XML file, or to use them in a Twig template, etc.)

 ###Caching